 Ethical marketing is where a company places its moral integrity within the products or services they provide.
-It doesn’t look like regular marketing but rather inhabits extra services or projects that businesses put time and effort into.
+Alongside delivering high-quality products and services, ethical brands inhabit extra services or projects that are good for the environment.
 These could be ethical promotional materials, charitable services or even political campaigns.

-Let’s explore six of the best ethical marketing examples.
+To see what this entails, explore five of the best ethical marketing examples below.

-Lucy & Yak is a bespoke fashion company specialising in brightly-coloured, unique dungarees amongst other items.
-They’re completely dedicated to fighting the issues caused by fast fashion.
+Lucy & Yak is a bespoke fashion company specialising in brightly coloured, unique dungarees alongside an offering of equally fashionable skirts, shorts, dresses and trousers.
+Lucy & Yak is completely dedicated to fighting the issues caused by fast fashion.

 All the clothing items are sourced and created in India and they’ve made it part of their company ethos to only do business with organisations that do right by their workers.
 Their items are packaged in a unique handcrafted material bag and their fabrics are created from organic yarn.

 The best thing about Lucy & Yak?
 You can see their whole production process.
 Transparency is a key aspect of ethical marketing.
 If customers can see that your claims of social or environmental activism are real, it’s more likely that they’ll buy from you.

 5. JUST Water

 JUST Water is a sustainable water brand.
 You might think ‘Well, water is already sustainable’ and you’d be right...sort of.
 There’s a lot more to a product than what’s inside.

 Similar to Dr. Bronner’s, Jaden Smith's JUST Water brand has a wide focus when it comes to social and environmental justice.
 JUST Water is dedicated to reducing carbon emissions through responsible recycled materials and investing in infrastructure, using their profits to repair ancient water mains and redesigning the water business model.